 Unlike traditional manual thermostats or even basic programmable ones that follow a rigid schedule, a smart thermostat connects to your home’s Wi-Fi network.
 This connection unlocks intelligent features designed to save energy and maximize comfort:

-• Smart Integration: Typically works with voice assistants like Amazon Alexa or Google Assistant for hands-free control.
+- Smart Integration: Typically works with major voice assistants for hands-free control.

 In short, it automates and optimizes your home’s climate control, taking the guesswork and constant manual adjustments out of the equation.